 Sync types

-The sync type determines how the source and the destination (or, more generally, the bases) are compared and can be changed in the Destination tab of the sync settings.
+The sync type can be changed in the Destination tab of the sync settings.
+It determines how the source and the destination (or, more generally, the bases) are compared.
 The bases are compared each time a sync is started.

 One-way sync

+The default.
 The destination acts as a backup of the source, which is never changed by a sync.
-This is the default sync type.
 Files that exist only on the source are always copied to the destination.
-Files that already exist on the destination are overwritten according to the overwrite policy chosen in the Destination tab of the settings.
-Files that exist only on the destination can be deleted by enabling the option “Remove items not on source”.
+Files that already exist on the destination are overwritten according to the overwrite policy.
+Files that exist only on the destination can be removed by enabling the option “Remove files not on source”.

 Two-way sync

-Merge all the bases.
+Merge all bases.
+The bases are source and destination at the same time.
 On the first sync, all unique files are copied.
-Afterwards, files that are only on one side are copied or removed if they have been added or deleted after the last sync, respectively.
-If a file is modified (the modification date or file size has changed since the last sync), it overwrites the counterpart on the other side.
-If the same file has been modified on both sides, it is considered a conflict and an error is logged.
-The conflict can be solved by manually copying the file that you want to keep to the other side.
+Afterwards, files that are only on one base are copied or removed if they have been added or removed after the last sync, respectively.
+A modified file overwrites the counterpart on the other bases.

 One-way move

-The destination acts as a mailbox ingesting files from the source.
-When a file has been successfully copied to the destination, it is removed from the source.
+The destination acts as a mailbox for files from the source.
+When a file has been copied successfully to the destination, it is removed from the source.
+Files that are not copied are not removed.
+Directories left empty after moving the contents are removed as well.